 - 1. Pinning will be SNA sponsored and student-centered. - 2.
 Pinning will be held after class, and clinical program requirements have been completed. - 3.
 Faculty will attend as guests. - 4.
 The guest speaker may be an individual of the students' choice. - 5.
 All aspects of pinning must be approved by the SNA advisor and the Director of Nursing. - 6.
 Only funds earned by the SNA (and not allocated by the Student Activities Board) may be used for pinning. - 7.
 The class will appoint a chairperson and a committee to coordinate the pinning ceremony. - 8.
 Only students who belong to the SNA may participate in pinning. - 9.
-Students must wear professional white uniforms at pinning.
+Students must wear professional uniforms at pinning, as decided by the Dean and Director of Nursing.